honnnei/Project-1-futureproof-blog/README.md

 ### What we would do differently next time:
 - use TDD
 - Create a design template for consistent colouring and styling.
+- make use of frontend frameworks if necessary
+- refactor json object initialization to carry all the required data types immediately
+- integrate emoji reaction display function into the display comment function

 # Extra Feature Ideas:
 - charcter counter